 The Clinical Rotations are administered as individual assignments within the Clinical Practicum Courses PAS 6510- PAS 6580.
-While the rotations are generally 6 weeks in length, some may be longer or shorter depending upon the needs of the student and the experiences gained at the rotation site.
+While the rotations are generally 6 weeks in length, some may

 Family Medicine (outpatient) This course is designed to provide the student with the basics necessary to build a solid foundation for the evaluation, documentation, diagnosis and treatment of problems common in primary care/family medicine.
 Students learn the skills necessary to evaluate and manage the effects of chronic disease on multiple body systems and to perform or assist in procedures commonly used in providing care across the age spectrum.
 The student will develop proficiency in office procedures commonly performed in a family medicine office.